Osamaomera/IVOLVE-OJT/Terraform/lab-1/README.md

+# Lab 1
-# Multi-Tier Application Deployment with Terraform
+## Multi-Tier Application Deployment with Terraform

 This project uses Terraform to define and deploy a multi-tier architecture on AWS, including a VPC, subnets, an EC2 instance, and an RDS database.
 The architecture includes one public subnet for the EC2 instance and two private subnets for the RDS database.